-Rail No. Action 9.1 We will lobby for investment in rail infrastructure where it will unlock opportunities for improved rail services within the Borough 9.2 We will continue to work with partners at the sub-regional and national level to influence the specification of rail franchises in the best interests of the Borough 9.3 We will work to support additional rail services in the Borough where they will bring most benefit 9.4 We will work with partners to renew and improve rail stations and facilities, including at Macclesfield 9.4 We will work to achieve maximum Borough wide benefit from HS2 whilst achieving mitigation measures to minimise negative impacts on residents 9.5 We will use HS2 as an opportunity to drive substantial investment and improvement in Crewe, including through the development of the Crewe Masterplan 9.6 We will work to ensure that HS2 does not detrimentally impact conventional services linking to the Borough 9.7 We will support delivery of Growth Track 360 9.8 We will work with partners with the aim of reopening the Northwich to Sandbach rail line to passenger traffic 9.9 We will work with partners with the aim of double tracking the section of line between Crewe and Alsager 9.10 We will promote rail freight as a more sustainable method of haulage except in instances where here are conflicts with passenger services
+Rail No. Action 9.1 We will lobby for investment in rail infrastructure where it will unlock opportunities for improved rail services within the Borough 9.2 We will continue to work with partners at the sub-regional and national level to influence the specification of rail franchises in the best interests of the Borough 9.3 We will work to support additional rail services in the Borough where they will bring most benefit 9.4 We will work to achieve maximum Borough wide benefit from HS2 whilst achieving mitigation measures to minimise negative impacts on residents 9.5 We will use HS2 as an opportunity to drive substantial investment and improvement in Crewe, including through the development of the Crewe Masterplan 9.6 We will work to ensure that HS2 does not detrimentally impact conventional services linking to the Borough 9.7 We will support delivery of Growth Track 360 9.8 We will work with partners with the aim of reopening the Northwich to Sandbach rail line to passenger traffic 9.9 We will work with partners with the aim of double tracking the section of line between Crewe and Alsager 9.10 We will promote rail freight as a more sustainable method of haulage except in instances where here are conflicts with passenger services

-Public transport information and ticketing No. Action 10.1 We will work with partners to improve information around bus services and ticketing, including supporting a move to smart ticketing where appropriate 10.2 We will work with partners to improve information at interchange facilities 10.3 We will promote well maintained and accessible interchange facilities which feel safe to use day or night 10.4 We will work with passenger transport providers (bus, rail and community transport) and other partners to improve public transport integration and facilities in Cheshire East
+Public trans Public transport information and ticketing No. Action 10.1 We will work with partners to improve information around bus services and ticketing, including supporting a move to smart ticketing where appropriate 10.2 We will work with partners to improve information at interchange facilities 10.3 We will promote well maintained and accessible interchange facilities which feel safe to use day or night 10.4 We will work with passenger transport providers (bus, rail and community transport) and other partners to improve public transport integration and facilities in Cheshire East